cawoodm/sandbox/snippets.git.md

 OR Add (watch) subfolder and all it's subfolders and files `git add sub\**\*`

-#Configuration
-The global configuration is stored in your user directory in `.gitconfig` e.g. `C:\Users\cama\.gitconfig` or ~/.gitconfig

-To view your current config
-`git config -l`
-To edit your global config
-`git config --global -e`

-Or to view a specific global config value
-`git config --global core.editor`

-To set a global config value:
-`git config --global core.editor npp.cmd`

-Project config is stored in `.git\config`

 ##Alias Commands
 `git config --global alias.st status`